scylladb/scylladb/docs/operating-scylla/nodetool-commands/upgradesstables.rst

 Nodetool upgradesstables
 ========================

-**upgradesstables** - Upgrades each table that is not running the latest Scylla version by rewriting the SSTables.
+**upgradesstables** - Upgrades each table that is not running the latest ScyllaDB version by rewriting the SSTables.

-Note that this is *not* required when enabling mc format or upgrading to a newer Scylla version.
-In these cases, Scylla writes a new SSTable, either in MemTable flush or compaction, while keeping the old tables in the old format.
+Note that this is *not* required when enabling mc format or upgrading to a newer ScyllaDB version.
+In these cases, ScyllaDB writes a new SSTable, either in MemTable flush or compaction, while keeping the old tables in the old format.

 You can specify to run this action on a specific table or keyspace or on all SSTables.
 Use this command when changing compression options, or encrypting/decrypting a table for encryption at rest and you want to rewrite SSTable to the new format, instead of waiting for compaction to do it for you at a later time.